 However, if the distraction is accidental and the striker elects to play on despite the distraction, then hits the tin, he cannot expect his appeal to be upheld.

-The dropping of a player's racquet or the temporary loss of eyeguards during the rally would be considered accidental distraction.
-Such occurrence does NOT result in the awarding of a "Point", unless the dropped item prevents the striker from hitting a clear winning shot.
+The dropping of a player's racquet during the rally would be considered accidental distraction.
+Such occurrence does NOT result in the awarding of a "Point", unless the player loses control of his racquet during the act of swinging.